oscimp/oscimpDigital/doc/tutorials/redpitaya/2-PL/README.md

 G. Goavec-Mérou

-This documents aims at providing basics on:
+This document aims at providing basics on:

   - creating a basic Vivado project and the associated block design,